CMU-TBD/HRI20-Not-Some-Random-Agent-Personalizing-Service-Robot/README.md

 1. Download project.
 2. Set up a [Python development environment](https://cloud.google.com/python/setup).
 3. Install necessary packages: tkinter, pyglet, google.cloud, playsound, docx2txt, os.
-4. Download "scripts" folder with three subfolders (clinic, store, hotel) from Google Drive and add to enactments_wizard_interface folder.<br />
+4. Create the scripts for each environment (clinic, store, hotel) folder.
+Add them to a folder called "scripts", with subfolders for each environment (clinic, store, hotel).
+The robot's dialogue in the scripts must be formatted like this:<br />
     Robot line in script format:
     > Robot (AGENT_NAME): This is what the robot says.
 <br />
+This specific format is used by texttospeechwizard.py to parse the script for lines of robot dialogue audio from which to create audio files.

 Before running _texttospeechwizard.py_ or _interface.py_:
 1. Open new Terminal window.